William Wardell: Other buildings

+In 1883 Wardell designed the English, Scottish and Australian Bank at 131–135 George Street, The Rocks.
+The two storey sandstone building was completed in 1885 and is a rare example of Venetian Gothic Revival in Sydney.
+It was in fact a smaller version of a more impressive design for the bank in Adelaide, completed in 1883, and since demolished.
+Elements from both designs were repeated in his 1883 design for the Gothic Bank in Melbourne, combined with Venetian elements, and sumptuous interiors.

 Architectural legacy

 Wardell died at his home, Upton Grange, in Edward Street, North Sydney on 19 November 1899 of heart failure and pleurisy.
 He is buried in the Catholic section of Gore Hill Cemetery.
 He did not live long enough to see the final finishing touches to St Patrick's Cathedral, and St Mary's Cathedral was far from finished.
 His legacy to Australia has been to give that country two cathedrals which rank among the finest modern examples of gothic architecture.
 St Patrick's Cathedral is considered one of the few Australian buildings to be of world significance.
 However, Wardell's work was more than the design of two cathedrals, his work was versatile and skilful in both the Gothic and classical styles and has given both Sydney and Melbourne some of their most distinguished 19th-century buildings.

-The Victorian division of the Australian Institute of Architects honours Wardell by presenting an eponymous annual prize for public architecture.
+The Victorian Chapter of the Australian Institute of Architects honours Wardell by presenting the William Wardell Award for Public Architecture at the Victorian Architecture Awards.